Sustainability - why our sustainable fashion journey should matter to you!

 As a small business, it's been hard to be innovative when our packaging needs are so tiny compared to bigger companies.
 However, we've always been aware of the research being done with an eye on these developments until such a time when they were within our reach.
 For many years we used 100% recycled polymailers for posting our knitwear.
 They may not have been the prettiest bag due to the mix of recycled plastics used to make them forming a uniform grey, but we were determined not to use unnecessary dyes.

-Despite being several-times more expensive, we have now moved our standard domestic and international parcels to 100% paper mailing bags, making them easier to recycle at home.
+Despite being several-times more expensive, we have now moved all our domestic (UK) parcels and standard international parcels to 100% paper mailing bags, making them easier to recycle at home.
 These are FSC (Forest Stewardship Council) certified which means they come from responsible forestry sources.
 As customers may have a need to return or exchange our sized knitwear, our large knitwear bags have a second adhesive strip allowing them to be reused for your return parcel....or any other parcel you have to send.

 We currently use a mix of plastic and glassine paper bags to store items after they are made and keep them safe and secure in transit.
 We reuse plastic bags as much as we can and recycle all plastic waste from our warehouse at its end-of-life.
 This includes any plastic packaging which may be sent or returned by customers to us.
 We are currently trialling glassine paper as an alternative.
 This is a semi-opaque paper product with no other resins, waxes or plastic and yet it is air and moisture resistant due to the unique manufacturing process it goes through.
 It is 100% recyclable and biodegradable just like your other paper household waste.
 Being so new, it is still unfamiliar to many customers and we have had products returned to us in our glassine and paper bags within plastic!!